Vivian Chow: Semi-retirement (1998–2003)

 After leaving the entertainment scene, Chow moved to Vancouver with Joe Nieh and appeared in public places occasionally.
 She is obsessed with painting, writing and playing pool.
 Her painting "Old Man from San Geung" and "Looking Towards the Future" won many painting awards.

 Chow and Nieh returned to Hong Kong with their cats in 2003 because the outbreak of SARS stopped them from returning to Canada.
 Chow revealed the reason she stopped her entertainment career in 1997 in TVB talk show "Queen's Feast".
 "My TV, movie, agency and record contracts all expired in 1997, so she tried to gain life experiences outside of the entertainment and music industries.

 Back to stage (2004–)

 In 2004, Chow launched her first book My Cat Son Pal Chow which quickly sold more than 20,000 books and was also in the top 10 best-selling books for several months.
 Chow was also invited to be Shiseido spokesperson for the Asia region in the same year.
 After back to entertainment scene, Chow works as part-time and obsesses with community services.
-She worked with World Vision Hong Kong, Oxfam, Hong Kong Aid Foundation, Cancer Fund, Society for Abandoned Animals Limited (SAA) and Non-Profit Making Veterinary Service Society (NPV) to promote taking care of the social vulnerable group through her social influence.
+She worked with World Vision Hong Kong, Oxfam, Hong Kong AIDS Foundation, Cancer Fund, Society for Abandoned Animals Limited (SAA) and Non-Profit Making Veterinary Service Society (NPV) to promote taking care of the social vulnerable group through her social influence.